-- 230 and a reasonable correlation between DW2 and SPW1.
-However, the amplitudes of the tides are all ~1 K or smaller.
-Thus no reasonable statistical relation can be established between occurrence of nonmigrating tides and stationary planetary waves.
-Figure 8 shows another correlation study between mean temperature and DW1 tide.
-In the left panels no significant correlation between the two parameters in either hemisphere is present.
-The panels on the right show the variation of DW1 as a function - of gradient in the mean temperature.
-When the latter are larger than $\pm 0.25$ K day-1, the amplitudes of DW1 are also very large and increase with increasing gradient.
-The situation is same in the southern hemisphere.
-This is not observed when the gradients are smaller and at these times the amplitudes of DW1 are smaller than 0.5 K and are negligible.
+Figure 8 shows another correlation study between mean temperature and the DW1 tide.
+In panels (a) and (c) no significant correlation between the two parameters in either hemisphere is present.
+Panels (b) and (d) show the variation of DW1 as a function of gradient in the mean temperature.
+When the latter is larger than $\pm 0.25 \text{ K d}^{-1}$ , the amplitudes of DW1 are also very large and increase with increasing gradient.
+The situation is same in the Southern Hemisphere.
+This is not observed when the gradients are smaller, and at these times the amplitudes of DW1 are smaller than 0.5 K and are negligible.
 This clearly indicates that there is an aliasing of energy into the DW1 tidal amplitude when the mean temperatures vary significantly.